droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 ### The Shroud of Mist
 This hollow cylinder of gray fog has a radius of 60 feet and is 150 feet high, with its opaque, six-inch-thick, "curtain"-like edges obscuring its interior, which is filled and lightly obscured by faint, harmless mist.
 The cylinder lasts for 10 minutes, or until Ludmilla dismisses it as a bonus action.
 (Maintaining the shroud doesn't require Ludmilla's concentration.)

-A non-undead creature that comes into contact with the mist for the first time on a turn must succeed on a DC 15 Constitution saving throw or take 10 (3d6) necrotic damage and be slowed until the start of its next turn.
-(It must spend 1 extra foot of movement for every foot it moves using its speed, attack rolls against it have advantage, and it has disadvantage on Dexterity saving throws.)
+A non-undead creature that comes into contact with the mist for the first time on a turn must succeed on a DC 15 Fortitude saving throw or take 10 (3d6) necrotic damage and be slowed until the start of its next turn.
+(It must spend 1 extra foot of movement for every foot it moves using its speed, attack rolls against it have advantage, and it has disadvantage on Reflex saving throws.)

 > [!info]+ **Laying Out the Battlefield**
 > Once the players move through the ring of mist, the structure of the battlefield is as follows: